 Wasowski, Sally and Andy

-Rhus ovata S. Wats.
+Rhus ovata S. Watson

-Sugar sumac, Sugarbush
+Sugar Sumac, Sugarbush

 USDA Symbol: RHOV

-USDA Native Status: Native to U.S.
+USDA Native Status: L48 (N)

 Sugar sumac is an evergreen shrub with large, bright-green, leathery leaves and dense, white flower clusters.
 Berries are reddish and sticky.
 Evergreen shrub or small tree with rounded crown.
-The plant grows to 6 ft. tall.

 Plant Characteristics